CMASCenter/pcluster-cmaq/docs/user_guide/software-install-cyclecloud.md

 output:

 ```
+gcc --version
+gcc (GCC) 9.2.0
-gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0 Copyright (C) 2019 Free Software Foundation, Inc. This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Copyright (C) 2019 Free Software Foundation, Inc.
+This is free software; see the source for copying conditions.
+There is NO
+warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

 ### Change directories to install and build the libraries and CMAQ